 U Jarka – a great Polish restaurant with delicious, authentic Polish food and massive portions.
 You can easily at here for £10-£12 and be more than full after.

 Paesano – This is not just my favourite.
-It is probably one of the most popular pizza joints in Glasgow.
-Serving authentic Napoletanen pizza for under £10 in its west end and city centre branches.
+It is probably one of the most popular pizza joints in Glasgow, serving authentic Napoletanen pizza in its west end and city centre branches.
 Paesano does not take bookings, but believe me, if you do have to wait for a table, it is worth it.

 Strip Joint — This neat little bar is not what it sounds like.
 It is actually a rock bar serving tank and craft beers as well as 2-for-1 pizza all day every day.

 If you are looking for something more local: The Pot Still in the city centre serves great pies and arguably has one of the best whisky selection in Glasgow.

 If you are looking for something vegan: Mono, Stereo and The78 are all fantastic places.
 There is, however, a great selection of vegan restaurants in Glasgow, so you will most definitely never go hungry if you are vegan here.

 If you are looking to splurge: Six by Nico and Ox and Finch are both amazing restaurants.
 While Six by Nico serves a different themed menu every six weeks, Ox and Finch serve modern tapas-style dishes.
 Both of these places are very popular, so if you do plan to visit, the best is to book in advance.